toggledbits/Reactor/README.md

 stable development version available), or by installing from Github.

 To install from Github, download a branch, or a release ZIP file from the Github repository "releases" tab and unzip it.
-Then upload each of the files files to your Vera or openLuup.
+Then upload each of the files to your Vera or openLuup.
 Then, use the "Create Device" command (under *Apps > Develop apps* on Vera) to create the base Reactor device.
 You only need to provide a device name (use "Reactor"), the device filename (must be `D_Reactor.xml`) and the implementation filename (must be `I_Reactor.xml`).